TomasHubelbauer/svg-screencast/readme.md

 ## To-Do

+### Consider making the test runner file system based

+Walk the directories in `test` and look for the frames in them.
+Use the directory names for test titles.
+For tests based on hand crafted buffers as opposed to BMPs, add support for reading `buff` files which would be just the HEX views of the hand- made buffers.
+Or maybe just fuck it and use BMPs even for these.

 ### Fix the issue with the diff going crazy (returning a lot of regions) when scrolled

 Not only the moment the scroll bar appears, but each subsequent screenshot after the first scroll generates more and more regions.

+Use a BMP test for this made from the two frames, the one before it starts going crazy and the one on which it starts going crazy.

+Probably also introduce `rgbaToBmp` to be able to take the screenshots of the buffers and use them in tests.

 ### Consider using SVG crop to successively reveal portions of a patch